-- 7 Browse for and select the certificate to import, then click OK. - 8 (Conditional) If importing a certificate with a private key, enter the password for the private key, then click OK. - 9 Click OK.
+- 7 Select the Import creation method, then click Next. - 8 Browse for and select the certificate to import, then click OK. - 9 (Conditional) If importing a certificate with a private key, enter the password for the private key, then click Next. - 10 Click Finish.